-While some living trusts are simple and straightforward, others are more complex and offer the creation of sub-trusts in order to minimize taxes.
+While some living trusts are simple and straightforward how to title assets, others are more complex and offer the creation of sub-trusts in order to minimize taxes.
 In these cases, the successor trustee is often responsible for choosing which assets should be moved into each individual sub-trust.
 Once you have made these important decisions, you must then consider whether or not to change the legal title to each asset to the name of an individual sub-trust.

 Four Considerations When Retitling Assets in a Sub-Trust